Navigating Payer Mixes: How Healthcare Practices Optimize Profitability in 2025

 2. Grow Higher-Value Patient Segments

 Develop marketing and referral strategies to attract patients with better-reimbursing coverage.
+Introducing new services tailored to specific patient demographics—such as specialized care for seniors on Medicare or advanced procedures for commercially insured patients—can help attract higher-value payers and improve your payer mix.
 This might involve targeting employers with strong commercial plans, building relationships with referring physicians who serve commercially insured populations, or adjusting your online presence to reach patients in higher-income zip codes.

 3. Renegotiate Underperforming Contracts